 During her early career, Dr. Martin worked as a Mobile Crisis Therapist, Forensic Mental Health Professional (FMHP) in both jails and prisons, a sexual assault and domestic violence field & hospital advocate, and as a Clinical Liaison for the Regional Behavioral Health Authority (RBHA).
 She later worked as a Clinical Supervisor overseeing 12 trauma therapists.
 As a Clinical Director for an international mental health agency, she worked very closely with state auditors and compliance teams.

 In 1987, Dr. Martin became the first person in modern history to create a mental health program based solely on making strategically-planned handwriting changes.
 The purpose was to change unwanted personality traits and behaviors.
 This evidence-based program is called Clinical Graphology.

 Then in 2006, using only Clinical Graphology, Dr. Martin led a six-month research project for the State of Texas.
 This critical project's goal was to end juvenile crime recidivism rates.
 All participants were high-risk, habitual youth offenders.
 Following the project's completion, the state tracked the backgrounds of each participant and found that, after five consecutive years, none had reoffended.

 Dr. Martin also enjoys many hobbies such as music, painting, photography, and writing.
 She is also passionate about ancient DNA research, environmental preservation, animal rights, and conserving historical facts.
-In fact, she is the creator of the Genetic Detox program as well.
+She is also the creator of a Genetic Detox program.